-We deliver open-air cinema shows big and small, as well as pop-up indoor screenings all over the UK
+We deliver open-air cinema shows big and small, as well as pop-up indoor screenings, all over the UK

 We can bring a full pop-up experience to your venue; whether it’s for 5 people or 500, we can help.
 If you want to stage your own ticketed or free entry screening at an outdoor or indoor venue, we’re all over it, Fundraisers, corporate and community events, festivals, we can do them all.

 And it doesn’t have to be a big public event.
 If you want intimate pop-up cinema in your garden or at a wedding or party, we can bring you an incredible quality package at a reasonable price, and your guests will be wowed.

-There’s nothing like the atmosphere of open air or themed event cinema.
-Its a concept that’s becoming more and more popular by the year, and we love being a part of it and we pride ourselves on creating the very best experience.
+There’s nothing like the atmosphere of open-air or themed event cinema.
+Its a concept that’s becoming more and more popular all the time, we love being a part of it and we pride ourselves on creating the very best experience.

 If it’s a private party (outdoors or indoors) we can bring the film, high-quality projection screen, bright HD projector, great sound system, festoons, fairy lights and garden candles, and power supply if needed, plus deckchairs and blankets.
 If you’d prefer to project a games console, or a sporting event or the season finale of your favourite show on a big screen, we can do all that too.

 If it’s a public screening you’re after, we’ll deliver the full technical movie package on the day (including a huge 20ft wide screen for audiences of up to 500 people, dazzling HD projector and 6000 watt PA system) while also helping you to arrange your screening licence (you’ll need one of these to show a film legally).

 Once we’re introduced to a great place for outdoor or indoor cinema (which can sometimes be the most unlikely of venues) we’ll arrange a site visit to determine how it’ll work best for all concerned.